Welcome to VIRTUAL training! You probably have lots of questions, like whether this can actually work… the answer is ABSOLUTELY. Have a look below!

 The self-paced format means that you can post follow-up videos from the lessons and receive feedback on whatever aspect of the lesson you would like, including introduction of distractions that you encounter day-to-day.

 What if I have questions about topics not included in the Life Skills Curriculum?

-In order to provide the best training service, problems outside the scope of the group program will require a private consultation so your instructor is able to gather the information necessary for a complete response to your question.
+In order to provide the best training service, problems outside the scope of the Life Skills program will require a private consultation so your instructor is able to gather the information necessary for a complete response to your concerns.
 You can find information on the Private Session webpage.